Chklang/postgres-cluster/README.md

 # postgres-cluster
 If you have your VM where you db master which fall, so you can't recreate another db master with old datas.
 With this image you can deploy a Slave and a Master, slave will only replicate master datas, and master will try to be intialized with slave data, and else will initialize from scratch.

+Warn : PGDATA is intentionally moved (i've used /var/lib/pgcluster) because image postgres:alpine defined data folder as volume by default, and to reinitialize cluster we must move data folder (so we me map to docker volume parent of data folder).
+It's the reason why, in the example, volumes is to data parent folder and not data folder

 Exemple of stack:

 - Add a label "pgstack=slave" on nodes to run the slave server